dell/openmanage-puppet/README.md

+# ⛔️ ARCHIVED: OpenManage-Puppet

+> **Note**
+> This repository has been archived and is no longer being maintained or updated.
+> In the near future this repository will be fully deprecated.
+Please consider using other Redfish integrations, such as [Terraform Redfish Provider](https://github.com/dell/terraform-provider-redfish) and [OpenManage Ansible Collection](https://github.com/dell/dellemc-openmanage-ansible-modules).

+## Why was this archived?
+This repository has been archived because our development efforts have shifted to better align with current industry trends and organizational priorities.
+We are now focusing our resources on strategic initiatives that offer more long-term value for our infrastructure goals.

+## Can I still use this?
+Yes!
+The code is still available under the original license.
+If you wish to continue development, feel free to fork the repository.

 ## Description

 This module supports standards-based implementations of Redfish for out-of-band device management.
 The Redfish standard is a suite of specifications that deliver an industry standard protocol providing a RESTful interface for the management of servers, storage, networking, and converged infrastructure.